pbflo/Where-Love-Lies-Overhaul/README.md

 <br>

 <details>
-  <summary>Maps, that do not need to be changed but are based on/copies other ones</summary>
+  <summary>Maps, that do not need to be changed but are based on/copies of other ones</summary>

 | WLL Map                  | Rejuv Map                 |
 |--------------------------|---------------------------|